david-fong/capswalk/README.md

 }
 ```

 In Java, you can't alias primitive types, [and that's final 🥁](https://stackoverflow.com/a/28238107/11107541).
-In C, you can alias anything, but you can only namespace them in C++.
+In C, you can alias anything, but you can only namespace them in C++ and there's no declaration merging!.
 The ability to do all this in TypeScript sparks me a lot of joy.

 ---